sgan81/apfs-fuse/README.md

 # APFS FUSE Driver for Linux

 This project is a read-only FUSE driver for the new Apple File System.
-Since Apple didn't yet document the disk format of APFS, this driver should be considered experimental.
-It may not be able to read all files, it may return wrong data, or it may simply crash.
-Use at your own risk.
-But since it's read-only, at least the data on your apfs drive should be safe.
+It also supports software encrypted volumes and fusion drives.
+Firmlinks are not supported yet.

 Be aware that not all compression methods are supported yet (only the ones I have encountered so far).
 Thus, the driver may return compressed files instead of uncompressed ones.
 Although most of the time it